lalitkumar50678/HealdApp/README.md

 In this application i implement all features and functionality as the the requirement doc. like get the steps count from the accelometer, track the location from GPS and other.
-In use few help libraries to achived this all features like react-native-community/geolocation (to get the GPS data), @dongminyu/react-native-step-counter (to calculate the stesp count in application) and as per the main requirement the application run on background as well so i use react-native-background-actions library it's run different service in app.
+In use few help libraries to achived this all features like
+ 1. react-native-community/geolocation (to get the GPS data).
+ 2. @dongminyu/react-native-step-counter (to calculate the stesp count in application).
+ 3. react-native-background-actions, The main requirement to run application in background as well so i use  library it's run different service in app.
 Performce the background task.

 I also the graph library to implemnt the graph functionlaity.